Judeous/Maths-for-Games-Assessment/MathsForGamesAssessment/MathsForGamesAssessment/MathsForGamesAssessment.md

     void Draw:
-        If _currentSprite isn't null, then call it's Draw function, passing in GlobalTransform
+        If _currentSprite isn't null, then call it's Draw function, passing in GlobalTransform If this isn't a Tile nor a Projectile, then Call Raylib's DrawText function, passing in _health, and positioning it to display in the current "tile" that the Actor is in

     void End:
         Set Started to false